-The public school district of Detroit is the biggest in the state of Michigan, serving some 50,000 students.
+Detroit's public school district is the biggest in the state of Michigan, serving some 50,000 students.
 There are also many private and international schools.
 All of these have varying standards of education and facilities, ranging from excellent to substandard.
-Budget and proximity will dictate choice of school, as well as the specific needs of the student, so it’s worth doing some research before moving to Detroit.

 For those who are looking for curricula in line with religious teachings, there are many institutions affiliated with different faiths, such as Catholicism, Islam and the Lutheran Church, among others.
 Additionally, there are Waldorf and Montessori schools in Detroit.

 Unfortunately, the city is extremely polarised when it comes to income, and this directly affects schools.
 The metro generally follows the usual rule of thumb when it comes to school excellence and performance, with institutions in the wealthier areas faring better than those in more impoverished neighbourhoods, such as those in parts of the inner city.